christian-cleberg/cleberg.net/content/blog/2022-02-16-migrating-to-debian-and-nginx.md

 Finally, I set up the Agate software on this server again to host my Gemini server content - using Rust as I have before.
 You can read my other post for more information on installing Agate: [Hosting a Gemini Server](https://cleberg.io/blog/hosting-a-gemini-server/).

-If you want to view the Gemini page itself, use a Gemini browser like amfora or Lagrange and go to [gemini://geminimg.cleberg.io](gemini://geminimg.cleberg.io).

 All in all, Debian + Nginx is very slick and I prefer it over my old combination of Ubuntu + Apache (although it's really just Nginx > Apache for me, since Debian seems mostly the same as Ubuntu so far).